We formed The Missing Links and played at Chadderton Youth Club in the sixties.

 I once or twice bribed fans to rip Trev's shirt off while he was half way through a number.
 We all enjoyed that.
-The M S L PLAYED AT OLDHAMS first outdoor concert in Alexandra Park and it didn't rain.
+The group played at Oldham's first outdoor concert in Alexandra Park and it didn't rain.

 My first group was with Pete Mclaine as The Drovers, later The Four Teens.

 The Missing Links were on the bill with The Kinks at The Empire on Sunday 25th October 1964 and on Sunday 8th Nov; with The Swinging Blue Jeans.
 Centre Circle 7/6d , Good Value.
 More Later Thanks.